CS2103AUG2016-W11-C2/main/docs/DeveloperGuide.md

 ### 1. Build Automation

-See [UsingGradle.md](UsingGradle.md) for instructions on how to use Gradle for build automation.
 We use Gradle to run tests and manage library dependencies.
+The Gradle configuration for this project is defined in _build.gradle_.
+Refer to [UsingGradle.md](UsingGradle.md) for more instructions on how to use Gradle for build automation.

 ### 2. Continuous Integration

 We use [Travis CI](https://travis-ci.org/) to perform _Continuous Integration_ on our project.
+When code is pushed to this repository, Travis CI will run the project tests automatically to ensure that existing functionality will not be negatively affected by the changes.
-See [UsingTravis.md](UsingTravis.md) for more details.
+Refer to [UsingTravis.md](UsingTravis.md) for more details.

 ### 3. Making a Release